27 Flattering Portrait Poses for Photographers & Models

 A photogenic person is someone who looks good in pictures.
 Some people appear to be naturally more photogenic, but everybody can become more photogenic.

-Here are some tips to look better in portraits.
+Here are some tips to look better in natural and fun portraits.

 - Practice.
 Models don’t wake up one day knowing how to pose – it takes practice.